orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ### 2023 04-07

-Conceptualize from always moving at the limit speed at every yime step, but get blocked by spatial structures conflicting

----

 Is there an example of small group of cells having persisting memory to coordinate restrcuturing, or does most of the found examples favor ..

 ---